 To make opening the eggs easier for small hands have them squeeze the egg slightly before trying to open it.
 If you are using brand new eggs, open them and close them a few times yourself before setting up the activity it will make it easier for them.

-Once she opened up a few Easter eggs to reveal what’s inside we started to sort everything.
+Once she opened up a few Easter eggs to reveal what was inside we started to sort the different items.

 We sorted by colour, size and type.
 This is appropriate for preschoolers and older children.
-For toddlers I suggest only sorting by one factor at a time.
+For toddlers only sorting by one factor at a time.

 So Much Fun Learning

 There was so much opportunity in this activity for learning!
 Not only did we sort we also counted different items.
 We made pairs and matched similar items.
 The possibility are endless and all depend on the magnetic items you use in the Easter eggs.
 Another great thing about this activity was the opportunities for language development!

 The magnetic counting chips were the best.
 They allowed us to sort by colour as well do some counting.
 Such as how many of each colour was in a particular egg.

 WILL YOU TRY MAGNETIC EASTER EGG HUNT THIS SPRING WITH YOUR LITTLE ONE?
 Pin it for later!